 T: Team only – each user will have access to one and only one folder in this share corresponding to their own Team.
 Other folders are hidden from view.

 With this arrangement, users can save the files they want to share with other teams into their shared folder.

-Because the Team Only and Shared areas are delivered to the end users via two separate drive mappings, any movement of files between them (whether Moved or Copied) will retain the desired permissions inherited from the parent folder.
+Because the Team Only and Shared areas are delivered to the end users via two separate drive mappings, any drag-and-drop movement of files between them will by default be a COPY rather than a move, and so will retain the desired permissions.

 - If they try to email a link to a T: file or folder, to someone in a different team, they will quickly see that the other team doesnt have access to that folder, so they will realise and use the S: shared folder instead.

 In contrast, they are quite likely to be completely baffled as to why a link to T:\file.doc doesn't appear for the other person, it's not intuitive.

 - It acts as a reminder of their teams Folder Name.

 - Login scripts are easy to setup, everyone gets exactly the same two drive mappings.

 - In Windows explorer and many other places, they can switch between their Team and Shared folders, by just changing T: to S:

 Some teams may store their work almost exclusively in the shared area, other teams may mostly work using their Team-only folder.
 It places decisions about document sharing with individual users and means that shared access is both visible and can be done on a per-file basis without having to involve the IT department at all.